Are Gift Cards Recyclable?

 Every holiday season, you're bound to end up with a few gift cards.
 The gift card market is a multi-billion dollar industry, with sales expected to climb to $52.2 billion by 2012!
 That's a lot of gift cards that need to be disposed of properly.

-Unfortunately, gift cards are often made of the dreaded PVC.
+Unfortunately, gift cards are often made of PVC.
 PVC is toxic to produce and seldom accepted through curbside recycling plans.
-Because of this, I was surprised to see it listed as the greenest gift choice in Country Homes Magazine.
+Because of this, I was surprised to see gift cards listed as the greenest gift choice in Country Homes Magazine.

 Meanwhile, the rest will usually just sit in a landfill somewhere.
 Once the card is depleted, cashiers might just toss it in with the regular trash.
 You can ask for it back and recycle it through Earthworks.
 The program began in 2008 and has been highly successful.
 You can mail used gift cards to them and they will be reprinted into new gift cards.